bnwgun/bnwgun.github.io/index-eng.md

 <img src="10.png" width=200px />

-* By touching/holding on the round circle at center, you can "shoot" sounds...
+* By touching/holding on that circles at center, you can "shoot" sounds...

 <img src="11.png" width=200px />